conan-io/docs/devtools/build_requires.rst

         ...

-The rest of the test *conanfile.py* should take into account that the reference automatically injected will be a ``build_require``.
+The rest of the test *conanfile.py* should take into account that the reference is automatically injected will be a ``build_require``.

 If for some reason, it is neessary to test the same package both as a regular require and a build_require,